-Select My PC, select the Diagnostics and tools tab, and then select HP Battery Check.
+2. Select My notebook, and then in the Diagnostics section, select HP Battery Check.
 If HP Battery Check indicates that your battery should be replaced, contact support.

 The battery[ies] in this product cannot be easily replaced by users themselves.
 Removing or replacing the battery could affect your warranty coverage.
 If a battery is no longer holding a charge, contact support.